How to Calculate Spot Welding Cost: A Step-by-Step Guide

 wire and consumable tracking

-Start by recording total wire usage per product in kilograms and tracking wire-to-flux ratios (typically 0.5–2.5) so you can convert material consumption into precise unit costs.
+Record total wire usage per product in kilograms and track wire-to-flux ratios (typically 0.5–2.5) so you can convert material consumption into precise unit costs.

-You’ll focus on wire efficiency and consumable optimization by measuring mass, counts, and replacement intervals.
-Log cycle time and ARC on/off events per product to correlate consumable wear with process timing.
+Focus on wire efficiency and consumable optimization by measuring mass, counts, and replacement intervals.
+Log cycle time and ARC on/off events per product to link consumable wear to specific process steps.
 Use these measurements to calculate per-unit consumable cost and identify waste.

-2. Measure flux consumed and compute wire-to-flux ratio for each product.
+2. Measure flux consumed and compute the wire-to-flux ratio for each product.

-3. Track cycle time and ARC on/off to link usage to process steps.
+3. Track cycle time and ARC on/off to connect usage to process steps.

-4. Record tip/consumable life and replacement cost per unit.
+4. Record tip and consumable life plus replacement cost per unit.

 Calculating Energy Consumption and ARC Time